BIVROST/360WebPlayer/README.md

 [webvr]: http://webvr.info/

-### Virtual Reality in mobile with Google Cardboard
+### Virtual Reality on mobile with Google Cardboard

 It is possible to use the Bivrost 360Player with Google Cardboard and it's many clones.
 Just press the "eye" button to go to VR mode.